ansegura7/NLP/README.md

 ## Author
 - Created by Andrés Segura Tinoco
 - Created on June 04, 2019
-- Updated on July 11, 2021
+- Updated on Aug 10, 2021

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the <a href="https://github.com/ansegura7/NLP/blob/master/LICENSE">MIT license</a>.

 ## Acknowledgments
 I would like to thank <a href="http://www.gutenberg.org" target="_blank" >Project Gutenberg</a> for sharing the books in English and <a href="https://norvig.com/" target="_blank" >Peter Norvig</a> for the spell checker algorithm.